Two Husbands & Their Wives

 "Thou shalt not kill."
 Exodus 20:13

 I will address accidental killing briefly.
 In the Bible, cities of refuge that were supplied for the people who accidentally killed someone (Numbers 35:23-28/Deut.
 19:4-7), were places where God said that they could flee to, in order to escape unjust retribution.
 But even then, inquiry had to be made, and the accident had to be proven, and then the fleeing person had to stay in that city for the rest of their life.
 There are people who accidentally kill themselves, and this is the only time I would concede to the person going to heaven when they die at their own hand, provided that they were a true Christian.
 They had no intent to die, their demise at their own hand was accidental.
-Thankfully, ignorance isn't a crime, and neither is genuine stupidity, all though many people think that they should be!
+Thankfully, genuine stupidity isn't a crime, all though many people think that they should be!
 Criminal negligence is another matter entirely.

 So again, why is suicide treated with kid gloves within the body of Christ, especially since the Bible is very clear that all murderers will be occupying the lake of fire (Rev. 21:8)?
 Incredibly, some pastors actually preach that "Christians" who willfully commit self murder, are now in heaven, simply because they weren't in their right mind, as if this was an accident.
 Wrong!
 At some point in our lives, we have to accept responsibility for our thoughts and actions, or lack thereof.
 So the "insanity," or "depression" pleas of suicide victims and their surviving loved ones must fall on deaf ears.
 If a person allows them self to remain in abusive conditions, or to entertain suicidal thoughts, then they are culpable.
 Why?
 Because they could have left the abuse, but didn't; they could have stopped those thoughts, or sought our help, but didn't.
 Now here is where it gets really deep...